matthew-hogan1/OthelloCoursework/README.md

 <H1> AI Algorithm </H1>

-The algorithm for the ai to determine is made up of primarily 2 functions.
-The first of which is called ai_move() and the second called simulate_placement()
+The algorithm for the ai to determine what move to make is made up of primarily 2 functions.
+The first of which is called ai_move() and the second called simulate_placement().
+The move is then executed in the move() function after the player makes their move.

 <H2>ai_move()</H2>